-Total retirement plan expense for fiscal years 2018 and 2017 is \$3,382 and \$3,375, respectively.
+Total retirement plan expense for fiscal years 2019 and 2018 are \$3,223 and \$3,382, respectively.

-11. Fair Value
+9. Fair Value

 A fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value is established by generally accepted accounting principles.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
 The three levels of the fair value hierarchy under generally accepted accounting principles are described as follows: